Looking for a TRELEGY coupon? Find it here

 Woman in yellow shirt smiling in a workshop

-• COPD Treatments
+• are short-acting COPD medicines

 Monotherapy

-1 medicine in a single inhaler
+1 medicine in 1 inhaler

 Dual therapy

-2 medicines given in a single inhaler or multiple inhalers
+2 medicines in 1 or multiple inhalers

 Multiple inhaler triple therapy